-Our examination showed that of the Plan's 27 alternative managers, 20 were scheduled to update investment values on a monthly basis while the remaining were scheduled for quarterly updates.
-Documentation indicating the most recent valuation dates was not on file.
+Our examination showed that the Plan's 28 alternative managers were scheduled to update investment values either on a monthly or quarterly basis.
+Documentation indicating the most recent valuation dates was not on file, therefore we could not determine if the valuations included in the Plan's alternative investment portfolio were current.